asthanapavitra/IGDTUW_PROJECT/IGDTUW_BACKEND/README.md

 }
 ```

+---

 ## Validation Rules

-- Email must be from igdtuw.ac.in domain
+- Email must be from igdtuw.ac.in domain (for students).
-- First name must be at least 3 characters
+- First name must be at least 3 characters.
-- Password must be at least 6 characters
+- Password must be at least 6 characters.
-- Enrollment number must be at least 11 characters
+- Enrollment number must be at least 11 characters.
-- Department must be one of: CSE, IT, ECE, MAE, CSE-AI, AI-ML, ECE-AI
+- Department must be one of: CSE, IT, ECE, MAE, CSE-AI, AI-ML, ECE-AI.
-- Semester must be between 1 and 8
+- Semester must be between 1 and 8.
+- Security question must be one of the predefined options.